Finure/kubernetes/README.md

 26. **KEDA**: Kubernetes Event-Driven Autoscaling to scale Finure app-backend consumers based on Kafka lag
 27. **Opencost:** Cost monitoring and optimization tool for Kubernetes clusters
 28. **GitHub Actions:**: Self-hosted GitHub Actions runners to run GitHub workflows (more planned)
+29. **Kubernetes Gateway API with Istio:**: Manage ingress traffic for Finure applications using Kubernetes Gateway API with Istio controller
+30. **Flagger with Istio:**: Progressive delivery for Finure apps supporting canary and blue/green (A/B) deployments with traffic mirroring

 ## Tekton Pipeline